civol/HDLRuby/tuto/tutorial_sw.md

 end
 ```

-The code is more complex that what we have seen up to now, so let us study it progressively:
+The code is more complex than what we have seen up to now, so let us study it progressively:

  * The circuit is named `fact` (for factorial).

  * It has four inputs:

-   - `clk` and `start`: the signals that controls the execution of the sequencer (nothing new here).
+   - `clk` and `start`: the signals that control the execution of the sequencer (nothing new here).

    - `req`: the signal that will ask for a factorial computation (*req* stands for require).